 The smiles and random attempts at trying to convey some sort of meaning turned into something deeper

 Let me start at the beginning.
 After starting our around-the-world travel adventure in Gibraltar, we sailed to Malta (with an emergency stay in Algeria – read Our first sailing adventure).
-After a 1 ½ weeks in Malta, our small crew of 3 adults and 1 child sailed North East to Sicily and landed in Marzamemi.
+After 1 ½ weeks in Malta, our small crew of 3 adults and 1 child sailed North East to Sicily and landed in Marzamemi.

-Actually Marzamemi was recommended to us by a friend of a friend so we were confident that our first stop in Sicily would be enjoyable.
-While winds of 45 knots were blowing us around, we eventually moored up and started doing our after-sail clean up chores – washing the deck down, putting the sail cover on, cleaning up the living area and so forth.
+Actually, Marzamemi was recommended to us by a friend of a friend so we were confident that our first stop in Sicily would be enjoyable.
+While winds of 45 knots were blowing us around, we eventually moored up and started doing our after-sail clean-up chores – washing the deck down, putting the sail cover on, cleaning up the living area, and so forth.

-In come a boatload of Italians
+In comes a boatload of Italians

-During our cleanup, another boat came in – one with what appeared to have 6 Italians on board – with the three men and three women.
+During our cleanup, another boat came in – one with what appeared to have 6 Italians on board – with three men and three women.
 The men just seemed to shout all sorts of foreign words.
 We helped them moor up and gave our best smiles.

 With Sienna, everyone seems happy to talk to us…or should I say they’re happy to talk to her!